Hays Street Bridge

 After 28 years of being closed to the public, the Hays Street Bridge opened as a pedestrian bridge stretching from Austin Street to Cherry Street.

-The City of San Antonio entered into a development incentive agreement with Alamo Beer Company to build a new microbrewery, administrative offices, a restaurant and beer garden, event venue and outdoor activity area located at 803 N. Cherry and 415 Burnett.
-Part of the agreement included sale of City-owned property located at 803 N. Cherry Street.
+The City of San Antonio entered into a development incentive agreement with Alamo Beer Company to build a new microbrewery, administrative offices, a restaurant and beer garden, event venue and outdoor activity area located at 803 N. Cherry St. and 415 Burnet St.

 March 1, 2017